-Before deploying the application live in production, it is important to test how the application performs at a place with poor network coverage.
-However, it is difficult and time consuming to test the application at real devices under different network connections since connectivity may vary according to place and network operators.
+Before deploying the application live in production, it is important to test how the application performs at a place with the poor network coverage.
+However, it is difficult and time-consuming to test the application at real devices under different network connections since connectivity may vary according to place and network operators.
 Cloud testing provides another solution here by providing the option to emulate different connectivity range.

 User Experience and Browser Compatibility